Human rights in Saudi Arabia: Guardianship system, segregation, and restrictions

 The presence of powerful businesswomen—still a rare sight—in some of these groups helps get them heard.
 Prior to 2008, women were not allowed to enter hotels and furnished apartments without a chaperone or mahram.
 With a 2008 Royal Decree, however, the only requirement for a woman to be allowed to enter hotels is a national ID card, and (as with male guests) the hotel must inform the nearest police station of their room reservation and length of stay.
 In April 2010, a new, optional ID card for women was issued which allows them to travel in countries of the Gulf Cooperation Council.
 The cards include GPS tracking, fingerprints and features that make them difficult to forge.
 Women do not need male permission to apply for the card, but do need it to travel abroad.
 Proponents argue that new female identity cards enable a woman to carry out her activities with ease, and prevent forgeries committed in the name of women.

 Women first joined the Consultative Assembly of Saudi Arabia in 2013, occupying thirty seats.
 Furthermore, that year three women were named as deputy chairpersons of three committees.
 Thurayya Obeid was named Deputy Chairwoman of the Human Rights and Petitions Committee, Zainab Abu Talib, Deputy Chairwoman of the Information and Cultural Committee, and Lubna Al-Ansari, Deputy Chairwoman of the Health Affairs and Environment Committee.

 In 2013 the Directorate General of Passports allowed Saudi women married to foreigners to sponsor their children, so that the children can have residency permits (iqamas) with their mothers named as the sponsors, and have the right to work in the private sector in Saudi Arabia while on the sponsorship of their mothers, and the mother can also bring her children who are living abroad back to Saudi Arabia if they have no criminal records.
 Foreign men married to Saudi women were also granted the right to work in the private sector in Saudi Arabia while on the sponsorship of their wives on condition that the title on their iqamas should be written as "husband of a Saudi wife" and that they should have valid passports enabling them to return to their homes at any time.
 Saudi women married to foreigners, however, still face difficulty in passing their nationality to their children.

 Also in 2013, Saudi Arabia registered its first female trainee lawyer, Arwa al-Hujaili.
 In Saudi courts, the testimony of women is weighted half that of a man's.

-According to the CIA world factbook, 82.2% of females are literate, in comparison to 90.8% literacy rates in males.
+According to the CIA world factbook, the female literacy rate is 82.2%, in comparison to 90.8% male literacy rate.